dereuromark/cakephp-setup/docs/Maintenance/Maintenance.md

 ## Setup Component
-The Setup component adds some additional goddies on top:
+The Setup component adds some additional goodies on top:

 You can set the maintenance mode via URL, if you quickly need to jump into it again:
 ```